nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Adds a new staff member.

 Format: `addstaff n/<NAME> p/<PHONE> e/<EMAIL> a/<ADDRESS> [t/<TAG>...]`

+- `EMAIL` should be of the format `local-part@domain` where:
+  - `local-part`:
+    - can only contain alphanumeric characters and `+`, `_`, `.`, `-`.
+    - should not start or end with any special characters.
+  - `domain` is made up of domain labels separated by periods, and must:
+      - end with a domain label at least 2 characters long
+      - have each domain label start and end with alphanumeric characters
+      - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 Success output: `New person added: <NAME>; Phone: <PHONE>; Email: <EMAIL>; Address: <ADDRESS>; [Tags: <TAG>...]`